stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Package Your Projects

 Always package the tools and code libraries that you would like to share with other people.
-Packages enable people to select which version of your code to use, with the tools and systems that they prefer to work with.
+Packages enable people to use your code with the tools and systems that they prefer to work with, and select the version of your code that is best for them.

-Use _wheel_ packages for libraries.
+Use [wheel](https://packaging.python.org/en/latest/specifications/binary-distribution-format/) packages for libraries.
 You can also use _wheel_ packages for development tools.
 If you publish your Python application as a _wheel_, other developers can use it with _pipx_.
-All _wheel_ packages require an existing installation of Python.
+Remember that all _wheel_ packages require an existing installation of Python.

 In most cases, you should package an application in a format that enables you to include your code, the dependencies and a copy of the required version of Python.
 This ensures that your code runs with the expected version of Python, and has the correct version of each dependency.